BioInfoAPS/BioInfoAPS.github.io/_extras/faq.md

     information regarding setting up your device.

 *Do I have to pay for any of the software?*
-:   No. Everything we have recommended is availabel for free.
+:   No. Everything we have recommended is available for free.

 *How do we ask for help if we get stuck in middle of session?*
 :   In addition to instructors, other moderators will be monitoring chats.